AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/locations.md

 ## GET locations

-Use this endpoint to get all Cloud Locations for a given global company id.
+Use this endpoint to get all Cloud Locations for a specified organization.

 `GET https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/export_locations/analytics/exportlocations/location`